Updated: Aug 20

 The definitive guide to buying a new surfboard

 This is a great article we found on Surfer Today.
 If you are ready to purchase your own board here is an article you should read.
 If you need help buying a board or a surf coach to help you transition to a smaller board we are happy to help.
 We provide beginner and intermediate surf coaching, and surf lessons in San Clemente California.
 We can meet you anywhere in Orange County.
+We have also expanded to teaching surf lessons at Pismo beach, and cayucos.
 Just visit serenewaterssurfadventures.com

 Choosing a surfboard can be fun and complex at the same time.
 Do you know what to consider when choosing a new surfboard?
 Take a look at the questions you should ask before buying new surfboards.